-Because of the decentralized nature of this program, in which students and mentors may live on different continents, we promote a protracted admission process that enables our core faculty and VAAD members to meet with you in different contexts and environments over the course of your preparation.
+Because of the decentralized nature of this program, in which students and mentors may live on different continents, we promote an extended admission process that enables our core faculty and VAAD members to meet with you in different contexts and environments over the course of your preparation.
 An applicant who is accepted is often already well-integrated into the program at the time his or her acceptance is made formal.

 A packet with application materials, as well as detailed information about the program and the full curriculum, may be obtained after an initial email exchange with one of the Rabbinic Program Directors of Studies.
 If you're interested in obtaining this packet, please contact the AOP Admissions Office at (215) 247-9700 x216, email@example.com.
 NOTE for Gmail users: Recently, our replies have ended up in the Spam folder - please check and (1) mark our replies as "Not Spam" and (2) add our email addresses to your Contacts list, if you'd like to receive future emails from us.